marian-kamenistak/jira-lead-cycle-time-duration-extractor/README.md

 # Install
-1. download the project using git
+1. Clone the project using git to your local device
-2. install npm
+2. install npm tool
-2. in the project folder, execute
+2. in the project folder, install all the dependent packages

        npm install

-# Run
+# Run the tool

     npm run build
     npm run extact